djones11/adsp/README.md

 ## 🛠️ Available Commands

-We use `invoke` to manage common tasks.
+Uses `invoke` to manage common tasks.
 Run `uv run invoke --list` to see all available commands.

 ### Docker Management
 *   `uv run invoke docker.up`: Start all services (use `--build` to rebuild, `--local` for hot reload).